-The Pitt Meadows Fire & Rescue Service is a composite department of 40 to 50 members, which includes staff and paid-on-call volunteers.
+The Pitt Meadows Fire & Rescue Service is a composite department of 40 to 50 members, which includes career staff and paid-on-call volunteers.

-On May 8, 2023 the department welcomed eight new career firefighters for a total of sixteen full-time career firefighters who work seven days per week on a rotating four on/four off schedule.
+On May 8, 2023 the department welcomed eight new career firefighters for a total of sixteen full-time career firefighters who work seven days per week on a rotating schedule.
 In early June 2023, the department transitioned to a 24/7 model.
 The department also has a full-time career Training Officer.

 All other members are paid-on-call (POC) volunteers and are organized as follows: